bhanuprakashh007/DECISION-TREE-IMPLEMENTATION/README.md

 The trained decision tree is visualized using plot_tree() from scikit-learn.
 A plot window opens to show the tree structure, with split criteria, feature names, and class labels clearly visible.
 This helps the user understand the decision-making process of the model.

 6. Exporting Tree as Image
 The user can export the visualized tree as a PNG image.
 This functionality is useful for reports or documentation.
-The image is saved using matplotlib.pyplot.savefig().
+The image is saved using matplotlib.pyplot.savefig()

 7. Prediction on New Input
 A form is generated dynamically based on the input features used during training.
 The user can enter values for a new record, and on clicking "Predict," the model predicts the class label for that record and displays the result in a message box.

 8. Displaying Accuracy and Output
 The application displays the model's accuracy in percentage format after training.
-A Text widget is used to show the full classification report for detailed performance evaluation
+A Text widget is used to show the full classification report for detailed performance evaluation##

 #OUTPUT:
 ![Image](https://github.com/user-attachments/assets/01cfcab6-ce14-4921-91ed-e1bbc406bc8d)